LOGISTICS MONITOR

 An Ahmedabad-based friend expressed discomfort that he is pretty new to the domain of logistics and supply chain (LSC) and his latest assignment demands he ghostwrites on behalf of his boss.
 “I am clueless.
 Help me how to gain knowledge and confidence [about logistics and supply chain],” was his cryptic SOS.

 It is pure common sense.
-Logistics and supply chain were not invented or discovered in the USA or Europe.
-If we accept homo sapiens originated on Planet Earth several million years ago, the so-called LSC was practiced right from then and, of course, not known by that “jargon”.
+Logistics and supply chains were not invented or discovered in the USA or Europe.
+If we accept homo sapiens originated on Planet Earth several million years ago, the so-called LSC was practised right from then and, of course, not known by that “jargon”.

 As luck would have it, another professional in the same domain sought clarity on warehousing terminologies.
 So often, words create confusion.
 It is no secret that professionals generate “we only know” terminologies as a tribal custom.
 Clannish?
 Every profession or discipline has its syllabi!
 Nothing special about the LSC practitioner.